 Skip to main content

-A route represents a planned sequence of stops for a vehicle or delivery agent.
+A route represents a planned sequence of stops for a vehicle or driver.
 Where a single job is one pickup-to-dropoff delivery, a route bundles many stops into one ordered itinerary — the unit you use when a driver completes several deliveries in a single trip.

 What a route is